slip-slap/slip-slap.github.io/_posts/2018-04-25-math-structure-abstract-algebra-group-action.md

 ---
 {% include JB/setup %}

+#### Motivation
+1. group composition is just set permutation, we want to formalize this idea of set permutation

 #### Group Action
 1. Let $(G,\*)$ be a group and S a set.
 By a group action of $(G, \*)$ on S we